zetavg/chromium-website/site/updates/chips/index.md

 You can view the more detailed design document of the CHIPS Origin Trial [here](https://docs.google.com/document/d/1EPHnfHpZHpV09vITXu8cEEIMt1DYiRN_pZfeBal8UQw).

+### Local testing

+If you want to test your changes locally on your machine, you can enable the CHIPS origin trial bypass feature (chrome://flags/#partitioned-cookies-bypass-origin-trial) on your local device to use partitioned cookies on any site without them needing to opt into the trial.

 ## End-to-End Testing

 These instructions describe how a web developer can perform end-to-end testing of Partitioned cookies in Chromium.